odea-project/qAlgorithms/report/report.md

 remove all cases that could have been discovered in this stage.

-The tests presented [here](#test-criteria-for-bin-correctness) were performed on the Warburg-Dataset after binning.
-It contains 55910 total bins, 2205 of which (4%) fulfilled at least one test condition.
+The tests presented [here](#test-criteria-for-bin-correctness) were performed on the [Warburg-Dataset](#software-and-data) after binning.
+It contains 55910 total bins, 3053 of which (5.5%) fulfilled at least one test condition.
 The points in these bins make up 24% of the entire dataset, or 35% of all binned points.

-Binsize is the most strongly correlating parameter for a test being positive, with the detected bins averaging around 284 members and the remaining bins around 47.[@gerrit: so what is the reason for this; this is something we should discuss]
+Due to the lack of automated evaluation, most bins were checked by eye for "good" distribution.
+While not entirely arbitrary, there is a bias to this method.

 @todo add images where relevant
-(@gerrit: you should think of some scatter table to overview all theses tests and overlaps and numbers)
+(@gerrit: you should think of some scatter table to overview all theses tests and overlaps and numbers // @daniel: removed most numbers, potential images of bad distributions into supplement?)

 **1) Duplicates in Scans**

-Notably, there exists no overlap between test 1) and tests 6) and 7), while at least one bin for the criteria 2) to 5) contains a duplicate scan [@gerrit: maybe it is worth it to label the tests to read them more intuitive].
-This translates to bins with bad separation not containing multiple "true" bins for test 6), so somehow decreasing the critical value to improve the results is unlikely to work.
-A bin containing duplicates also indicates that the DQS of individual centroids was low.
-When comparing the average lowest DQSC, the difference to bins without duplicates but otherwise matching conditions was generally 0.2 to 0.6.
 There were 134 bins with duplicate points and 613 duplicates found in the dataset.
 Making a distinction between the number of duplicates might be of further interest when trying to eliminate this condition.
+There are some bins with duplicates which do not have an even distribution.
+Especially smaller bins (> 30 points) are affected.
+Larger bins, especially those with 70 or more members, tend to have an even, but very broad distribution.
+These bins are up to 0.01 mz broad, with some unevenly distributed ones surpassing 0.1 mz broadness.
+While the resulting bins might be overall worse, the case of a good bin being connected to a noise region by a duplicate scan was not observed.
+While one or more duplicates could be removed, it is unlikely such an approach would increase bin quality.

 **2) Too Strict Separation**

 1.3% of all bins fulfilled this criterion.
 Notably, they were smaller than average with a majority having a binsize of 5.
-The average binsize was larger when other tests were positive, but still ~10% of the normal binsize for these groups.
 This resulted in 0.1% of all points being affected.
 For multiple bins, it was possible to find at least one point in the vector of discarded points that could be associated with the bin in question.
 There is very little overlap between this condition and others, with over 97% of cases being exclusively "too close" to another point.
 Of these, some are two correctly separated bins where one includes a point that lies within the tolerated distance of the other.
-This is a similar case as condition 7), and a refinement of this test should not include them.
+However, if they were combined, the critical distance would be reduced and the gap between them too large.
+While no method to count them is in place, such occurrences should be counted to case 7).

-The probable cause for wrong separations is that during the subsetting in mz, bins start out very large.
+A probable cause for wrong separations is that during the subsetting in mz, bins start out very large.
 This leads to extremely small critical distances, and if the largest order space is within a bin, this bin is first cut internally before the remainder is cut off.
 It is also possible that by this mechanism, otherwise complete bins were fully eliminated if none of the resulting fragments had more than five elements.
+In-depth reconstruction of the binning process would be necessary to gain a definite answer here.

-**3) Difference Between Median and Mean in Scans**
+**3) Difference Between Median and Mean in mz**

+Bins that fulfill this condition tend to be misshapen to some extent.
+Many show trends or are composed of two (probable) bins which are connected by a thin line of noise data.
-The bins for which this condition applied showed no other noteable behaviour.
+While an indicator for bad bins, this condition also applies to bins that display no obviously unusual or undesireable behaviour.
-They also do not include duplicate scans, which are another measure hypothesized to indicate incomplete subsetting.
-While they are between 150 to 600 points in size, they do not form a characteristic group through this or other parameters.
-It is likely the six points of allowed deviance are only accurate if no gaps are assumed.
-If the gaps are distributed slightly asymmetrically, this can compound and reduce the selectivity of this test too heavily.

-**4) Difference Between Median and Mean in mz**

-There is little overlap between this condition and others, excluding 5).
-Bins that exclusively fulfill this condition account for 14% of all points and 20% of all bins with at least one positive test.
-The affected bins are mostly located at low masses towards the edges of the chromatographic dimension.
-While those results are generally expected, more rigorous testing as to the predictive power of this criterion is necessary.
-The tolerance of two times the mean centroid error is assuming a flat distribution, which is not the case for normally distributed bins.

-**5) Points Outside the 3-sigma Interval**
+**5) Points Outside the 3-&sigma; Interval**

 The vast majority of bins for this condition was fulfilled, did not have overlap with the other tests.
 Bins for which only points outside the